ewhey22/latent-denoiser-dac/README.md

 3) **Prepare a config file (example: `conf/denoise.yml`)**

-- Input WAVs must be 16 kHz; the script raises an error if sample rate differs.
+- Input WAVs must be 16 kHz; the script raises an error if sample rate differs

 4) **Run:**
 ```bash